charmed-kubernetes/kubernetes-docs/pages/k8s/using-vault.md

 An existing **Charmed Kubernetes** deployment which is using EasyRSA can be transitioned to use **Vault** as a CA.

-Folow the same steps outlined above, and redeploy the same base bundle which was initially deployed on top of the existing deployment, adding the overlay ([download][k8s-vault-yaml]).
+Follow the same steps as outlined above, and redeploy the same base bundle which was initially deployed on top of the existing deployment, adding the overlay ([download][k8s-vault-yaml]).